mcarbonell/trivia-master/docs/DONE.md

 *   **Suggestion Management (`/admin/suggestions`)**:
     *   New admin section to view and delete user-submitted suggestions from the "About/Contact" page.
     *   Suggestions are displayed in a paginated table with details like date, sender information (if provided), message content, and the locale of submission.
+*   **User Management (`/admin/users`)**:
+    *   Lists all registered users with their email and registration date.
+    *   Allows admins to change a user's role between 'user' and 'admin'.
+    *   Prevents an admin from changing their own role.

 ## Technical Stack & Setup